-On the other end of that scenario we have the not-so-polite guy who just goes “oops, sorry ma’am.”
-We have the Genital Police who feel it’s their duty to protect the bathroom space from…other genitals being in the same place with them I guess.
+On one end of that scenario we have the guy who just goes “oops, sorry ma’am.”
+On the other end, we have the Genital Police who feel it’s their duty to protect the bathroom space from…other genitals being in the same place with them I guess.

 Christopher Adams said his 7-year-old son, Kyler, and 5-year-old daughter, Emery, both had to use the restroom Sunday when their family went shopping at the Clinton store for blinds and storage bins, so he took them both into the men’s room, reported KSL-TV.

 They were quickly confronted by a man who did not think a girl should be allowed to enter a restroom designated for men.

 “This guy walks in and goes to the bathroom, the urinal,” Adams told the TV station.
 “Then he just, like, turns to me and starts freaking out, dropping the F-bomb — and what he was freaking out about was that my daughter was in the men’s bathroom.”

 The man told Adams that it was “inappropriate,” and then shoved the father after he gave him a terse response.

 Adams tried to move his children away from the man — who then escalated the conflict.

 “When I turned back around, I got sucker-punched right here,” Adams said, pointing to his bruised left eye.